A guide to making a mobile app on Mac: how to create an app for iPhone & Android with Setapp

 When it comes to apps, building your product is just the beginning.
 Whether you’re seeking steady growth or instant virality (the first may be less sexy, but it’s also more sustainable!), you have a long road ahead.
 However, as we’ve seen above, taking the first step on that road doesn’t have to take months or cost the earth!

-But with all the apps mentioned on this article being available for a free trial on Setapp, along with over 130 other top macOS apps, you can be all set and running towards creating your app within record time.
+But with all the apps mentioned in this article being available for a free trial on Setapp, along with over 200 other top apps, you can be all set and running towards creating your app within record time.